zuwiizu/owl/README.md

 # 🧰 Configuring Toolkits

+> **Important**: Effective use of toolkits requires models with strong tool calling capabilities.
+For multimodal toolkits (Web, Image, Video), models must also have multimodal understanding abilities.

 OWL supports various toolkits that can be customized by modifying the `tools` list in your script:

 ```python